emilaxelsson/2020_DSLs/post.md

 Additionally, well-designed DSLs permit flexible interpretations and analyses that are typically out of range in general-purpose code.

-DSLs range all the way from highly specialized (and rather simple) ones, such as our DSL for BEE, to widly used and standardized ones, such as HTML.
+DSLs range all the way from highly specialized ones, such as our DSL for BEE, to widly used and standardized ones, such as HTML.
 Don't be afraid to make one yourself, if there's nothing suitable available already!

 Finally, it should be mentioned that DSLs don't have to be entirely separate languages.
 Well-designed libraries in ordinary programming languages can also be made to provide DSL-like vocabularies.
 An example of this is the [RSpec library](https://rspec.info/) for testing Ruby code.

 In fact, putting on the DSL thinking hat while designing libraries can actually help us making them more robust and easier to work with.